nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - `sort name/increasing`
 - `sort horoscope/decreasing`
-- `sort xx income/decreasing`, where xx is not a metric
+- `sort xx income/decreasing`, where xx is not a metric (provides flexibility to the user in the case they mistype a metric)

 Expected Output: `Lists the dates in the order specified`